Updated 9.16.24

 Options for Investing in Fractional Interest Real Estate

-The two most common options for investing in fractional interest real estate are with Tenant-In-Common (TIC) ownership and by owning a beneficial interest in a Delaware Statutory Trust (DST).
+The two most common options for investing in fractional interest real estate are with Tenant-In-Common (TIC) ownership and/or by owning a beneficial interest in a Delaware Statutory Trust (DST).
 See article DST Vs TIC Property Investing

 Tenants-In-Common